internetimagery/internetimagery.github.io/news/_posts/2014-04-01-attribute-snap.md

-page_title: Attribute Snap
--
-date: 01/04/14
--
-description:
-The attribute snapping script for Maya!
-Sometimes you just want two objects to 'stick' together.
-This script lets you do that.
--
+---
 title: Attribute Snap
--
-content:
+layout: post
+thumb: /img/posts/magnet.jpg
+---
-The attribute snapping script for Maya!
+The attribute snapping script for Maya!<!-- more -->

 ###[You can download the script HERE](https://github.com/internetimagery/attrsnap/releases)